Askaran

+Through his maternal granddaughter Jagat Gosain, he was the great-grandfather of the Mughal emperor Shah Jahan.

 Background

 Askaran was born a younger son of Bhim Singh, Raja of Amber.
 His paternal grandparents were Raja Prithviraj Singh I and his wife Bala Bai, a daughter of Rao Lunkaran of Bikaner.

 Following the death of Bhim Singh in 1537, the throne of Amber passed to Askaran's elder brother Ratan Singh.
 One source alleges that Askaran had a hand in his father's death and later went on a pilgrimage to absolve himself of the crime.
 However, historian Jadunath Sarkar considers this claim of patricide to be unlikely, given that this pilgrimage took place over a decade after Bhim Singh's death.
 The fact that the source for this information is anonymous and undated further detracts from its credibility.

 Rule of Amber and granting of Narwar

 What is more certain is that Askaran had ordered the assassination of his brother Ratan Singh in 1548, instigated by nobles who had been insulted by the latter.
 But after a reign of only 16 days, Askaran himself was overthrown at the hands of the nobility, the crown instead passing to his paternal uncle Bharmal.
 Haji Khan, the Mughal governor of Alwar and Mewat, was later able to arrange a reconciliation between Askaran and Bharmal.
 Further to this, the displaced raja was also recommended to the Mughal emperor Akbar to be granted the rule of Narwar in compensation for his lost kingdom.
 Narwar remained with Askaran's descendants from then on as a principality independent from the Rajas of Amber.